renatocamara/BuildingResumeWithCopilot/optimizeResumeforATS.md

 ### 5. Repeat for Other Job Roles

 If you’re applying for multiple jobs, try asking Copilot to repeat this process for each description, as different jobs entail different skills and requirements.
-Also, consider upgrading to Copilot Pro for enhanced performance and personalized support that
+Also, consider upgrading to Copilot Pro for enhanced performance and personalized support that can further simplify your job application process.

+Modifying your resume based on job descriptions is just one of the many ways Copilot can help you on your job search.
+This convenient AI assistant can help you create a phenomenal ATS cover letter, prep for face-to-face interviews, and so much more.
+Download the [Copilot mobile app] (https://www.microsoft.com/en-us/copilot-app) for AI job hunt assistance today!